mco-gh/mco.dev/content/post/random/riverside.md

 coverImage = "/img/riverside.webp"
 +++

-One of the most compelling reads of my week was this odd tale about a compulsion unlike any you've heard of before.
+One of the most compelling reads of my week was this odd tale from the New York Times about a compulsion unlike any you've heard of before.
 An otherwise charming, kind, and sympathetic soul simply cannot stop himself from calling 911 to report horrible, violent, and imaginary crimes taking place in a building that exists only in his mind.

 <!--more-->